Honda HR-V vs Hyundai Kona

 Safety Rundown

-Both the Honda HR-V and Hyundai Kona hold a 5-star ANCAP safety rating.
+The Honda HR-V holds a 5-star ANCAP rating vs 4 stars for the Hyundai Kona.
 Adult occupant protection scored 82% for the Honda HR-V and 80% for the Hyundai Kona.

-Both include the essentials: autonomous emergency braking, a reversing camera.
+Both include the essentials: autonomous emergency braking, lane keep assist, adaptive cruise control, a reversing camera.
 Airbag count is 6 in the Honda HR-V and 7 in the Hyundai Kona.

 Feature Showdown

-The Honda HR-V features a 9-inch touchscreen paired with a 7-inch digital dash, while the Hyundai Kona gets a 12.3-inch display.
+The Honda HR-V features a 9-inch touchscreen paired with a 7-inch digital dash, while the Hyundai Kona gets a 12.3-inch display and 4.2-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Honda HR-V stands out with ambient lighting that you will not find on the Hyundai Kona.
 Which feature set matters more depends on your daily routine and priorities.